learn-co-curriculum/dsc-probability-density-function/README.md

-Let's plot the density plot for data in the `Height` column using seaborn `distplot()`.
+Let's plot the density plot for data in the `Height` column using our Seaborn functions.
 We'll be plotting:

 * a Box and Whiskers plot
 * a histogram